STAM-NDSU/UnderstandingTestDeletion/README.md

 ```
     python3 tools/analyzer/main.py <prog> <setting>
 ```

 Please replace `<prog>` with the name of one of project and `<setting>` with either strict or loose.

 For example: Running following cmd for gson in strict setting will generate a json file [here](/FAST/artifacts/strict/gson.json).
 This contains information regarding how many deleted test class and redundant tests can each of the 4 FAST-R algortihms identify.

 ```
     python3 tools/experiment.py gson strict
 ```

 7. **Generate Summary:** To generate summary of the effectiveness of all 4 FAST-R algorighms to identify deleted test class and redundant tests, please run the following command:

 ```
     python3 tools/experiment.py gson strict
 ```

 ## Struggling to reproduce results ?

----

 Please file an issue and we will get back to you as soon as possible.

 ## FAQ

----

-- **Can I use it to identify test deletion commits and deleted tests from projects other than the studied projects in the paper?**
+- **Can I use it to identify candidate test deletion commits and deleted tests from projects other than the studied projects in the paper?**
-  No. However, you can use the steps to identify candidate deleted tests and candidate test deletion commits.
-The candidate deleted tests should be confirmed as valid deleted tests via manual validation.
+Yes.
+The steps used in this project can be used to identify any candidate test deletion commits and deleted tests in any other Java projects.
+However, make sure to sure RefactoringMiner on the new project and place inside inside input directory [here](/deltestbench/inputs/RefactoringMiner/artifacts/).
+The candidate deleted tests are then confirmed as valid deleted tests via manual validation.

 ## Contributors